|John Broskie's Guide to Tube Circuit Analysis & Design|

 Here is the question that I asked myself, Couldn't we do error takeoff with a non-inverting dirty, but powerful amplifier?
 Couldn't we take an existing power amplifier and retrofit the error-take-off scheme external to the existing power amplifier?
 Indeed, we could, although it would be better to build an amplifier up with the scheme incorporated from the start.

-(Note the seeming redundancy of the feedback 1k and 39k resistors and the two-resistor voltage divider 1k and 39k resistors.
+(Note the seeming redundancy of the feedback 1k and 39k resistors and the two-resistor voltage divider 1k and 40k resistors.
 Why not just use the first set of resistors in the feedback loop?
-In theory, we could, but then this error-take-off scheme could not be easily retrofitted to an existing amplifier.)
+In theory, we could, but then this error-take-off scheme could not be easily retrofitted to an existing amplifier.
+In addition, that arangement would subtract the input signal from the output signal.
+In other words, the bottom amplifier would put out the same signal as the input signal to the top amplifier.)

 The top amplifier runs in class-AB and with +/-45V power-supply rail voltages.
-The bottom amplifier operates in strict, pure class-A, either in push-pull or single-ended, and under puny +/-5V power-supply rail voltages.
+The bottom amplifier operates in strict, pure class-A, either in push-pull or single-ended, and runs under puny +/-5V power-supply rail voltages.
 Where the top amplifier idles thinly, the bottom amplifier idles heavily.
 How heavily?
 Let's say that the top amplifier puts out 100W into an 8-ohm load, which implies a peak voltage swing of 40V and peak current swing of 5A.
-As the bottom amplifier runs in strict class-A, its output stage idle current must be at least half of the 5A.
+As the bottom amplifier runs in strict class-A, its output stage (OPS) idle current must be at least half of the 5A with a push-pull output stage.
 I would round up to 3A, which against the +/-5V power-supply rail voltages equals 30W of heat at idle.
-In contrast, the top amplifier might run 100mA through its output stage, which results in only 9W of heat dissipation at idle.
+With a single-ended OPS, the idle current must be twice as high for the bottom amplifier.
+Moreover, if 4-ohm loudspeakers are driven, we must double the current flow again.
+In contrast, the top amplifier might run only 100mA through its output stage, which results in only 9W of heat dissipation at idle.

-Remember, the bottom amplifier only has to swing at its output whatever voltage the top amplifier sees at is input, which would normally be just 1Vpk, plus whatever distortion signal the top amplifier produces.
+Remember, the bottom amplifier only has to swing at its output whatever distortion signal the top amplifier produces.
+Think of it as a virtual-ground plus.
 The bottom amplifier must, however, deliver the same current swings as the top amplifier; for example, in the 100W example, it must swing a 5A peak swing.

 While the bottom amplifier's output stage runs under wimpy +/-5V power-supply rails, its input and driver (VAS) stages can and should attach to the top amplifier's +/-45V power-supply rails.
 Indeed, we could easily add positive and negative voltage regulators to bring these voltages down to +/-24Vdc for the bottom amplifier's use.

 Okay, let's examine how this error-takeoff scheme works.
-We will begin by assuming that the top amplifier produces a 40mV DC offset at its output.
+We will begin by assuming that the top amplifier produces a fairly big 41mV DC offset at its output.

-The 40mVdc voltage is then reduced to 1mVdc by the two-resistor voltage divider at the top amplifier's output and ground; and this 1mV voltage becomes the bottom amplifier's input signal, which it amplifies by 40-fold, so 40mVdc appears at the bottom amplifier's output.
-The loudspeaker sees the same 40mVdc at both its terminals, which it ignores entirely.
-The voltage at each terminal could have been 40V, but the loudspeaker would remain supremely indifferent, as the differential voltage would still be zero.
+The 41mVdc voltage is then reduced to 1mVdc by the two-resistor voltage divider at the top amplifier's output and ground; and this 1mV voltage becomes the bottom amplifier's input signal, which it amplifies by 41-fold, so 41mVdc appears at the bottom amplifier's output.
+The loudspeaker sees the same 41mVdc at both its terminals, which it ignores entirely.
+The voltage at each terminal could have been 41Vdc or 410Vdc or 4,100Vdc, but the loudspeaker would remain supremely indifferent, as the differential voltage would still be zero.

 Let's assume that the top amplifier is perfect, producing no distortion.
 At full output, we would see the following.